AhmadFaizan786/My-portfolio_latest/README.md

 ## My Portfolio Website

 Welcome to my online portfolio!
 This website showcases my skills and experience as a software developer.
-I built it this website using HTML, CSS, and JavaScript, ensuring a fully responsive design that adapts seamlessly to any device.
+I built it using HTML, CSS, and JavaScript, ensuring a fully responsive design that adapts seamlessly to any device.

 Features: